krrishivk2k/Premier-League-predictor/README.md

 Flask Web App: The predictor is built as a web application where users can input two teams, and the model will predict the result of the matchup.

 Interactive Interface: Users can interact with the app via a simple and intuitive web interface to select teams and view predictions.

+How to Run

+Prerequisites
+You can install the required dependencies by running:

+pip install requirements.txt

+Then run the program with:

+python main.py

+Access the Web Interface:

+Open your web browser and navigate to http://localhost:8080.

+Select two teams from the dropdown and predict the match result.